Tuners on 12 fret C. F. Martin Guitars

 Martin 1870's 2-27

-I can't say who made these unusual tuners that appear on some of the
+I can't say who made these unusual brass tuners that sometimes appear on

-silver tuner that appeared on the early Style 40.
+the silver tuner that appeared on the early Style 40.
+The brass

 This is another uncommon tuner style that shows ups here on an unusual